milvus-io/milvus/docs/design_docs/datanode_flowgraph_recovery_design_0604_2021.md

 A. One message stream to one vchannel, so there are one start position and one end position in one message pack.

-B. Only when datanode flushes, datanode will update every segment's position.
+B. Only when DataNode flushes, DataNode will update every segment's position.
 An optimization: update position of

 1. Current flushing segment